AhmedRafid023/book-recommender/README.md

 - **Impact:** Helps recommend books that align with users' emotional preferences

 ### 🔤 Word Embeddings
 Word embeddings are numerical vector representations of words in a continuous vector space.
 They allow words with similar meanings to have similar representations, making them essential for NLP tasks.
 We use **pre-trained transformer-based embeddings** to convert book metadata into vector representations, enabling efficient similarity comparisons in our recommendation engine.

 Popular word embedding techniques include:
+- **Word2Vec** (Mikolov et al.)
+- **GloVe** (Pennington et al.)
+- **BERT Embeddings** (Context-aware)

+For this project, we leverage **transformer-based embeddings** from `Hugging Face`, specifically the **`sentence-transformers/all-MiniLM` model**, to create high-quality vector representations of books.
+Word embeddings are numerical vector representations of words in a continuous vector space.
+They allow words with similar meanings to have similar representations, making them essential for NLP tasks.
+We use **pre-trained transformer-based embeddings** to convert book metadata into vector representations, enabling efficient similarity comparisons in our recommendation engine.

+Popular word embedding techniques include: